Back to Blog

 • Each point typically reduces your rate by 0.125% to 0.25%

 The break-even on paying points is usually 4-6 years.
 If you plan to stay in the home and keep the loan longer than that, permanent points can save you serious money over time.
 If you might move or refinance within 3-4 years, the temporary buydown is the better play.
-I walk through both scenarios with every buyer — it's all about the math for your situation.

 Here's What Matters